kristopolous/2019-november-novel/readme.md

 The only way over it is through proposterousness.
 The kind of proposterousness that says a college kid in a dorm could start the largest social networking website.
 The kind of stupidity that says the bitcoin thing that you can make 4 of in a single day will eventually be worth $20,000.
 By refusing to embrace the limits of absurdity, barriers of practicality can't be overcome.

 Maybe that's why young people tend to do so well with runaway successes - they don't perceive the walls of practicality and just dance past them without noticing while all the industry analysts look on predicting doom and failure and the young entreprenuer commits to an even more fantastic and ridiculous dance.
 The masses, embrace the absurdity, the distance from reality, the denial of our own demise, the virtues of impracticality, and the dance continues.
+Everyone around them is trembling upon the mighty works and dispairing while the young ones don't seem to even notice them because they aren't trained to abide by the stories of the past.

 The irrational exuberance of the mythmakers put on a show, build the tribe, and change the manufactured rules by which the world is supposed to operate.
 Yet just as the ink on those books dry, another absurdist comes forth with a different dance, stealing the limelight yet again.